20ngAK/Honeypot-Hosting/README.md

 We'll be interacting with our new machine through [SSH](https://www.hostinger.com/tutorials/ssh-tutorial-how-does-ssh-work).
 You'll most commonly work with SSH from the command-line if you're already on GNU/Linux, MacOS or even using [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Otherwise if you're on Windows, [PuTTY](https://www.putty.org/) is a popular SSH client.

 ![](images/droplet.png)
-Newly created Digital Ocean droplet(virtual machine).
-Note the public IP address, at which you can reach the machine via SSH.
+*Newly created Digital Ocean droplet(virtual machine).
+Note the public IP address, at which you can reach the machine via SSH.*

 Since we're not using key-based authentication yet and only have the `root` password set.
 We can go ahead and open a terminal or PuTTY on our personal machine and SSH into our new server.
 From your terminal you can run ```$ ssh root@ipaddress```.
-It will try to connect on the default port 22 of your server.
+It will attempt to connect on the default port 22 of your server.

 ![](images/putty.png)
-Example of PuTTY SSH client.
-Note `user@ipaddress` format.
+*Example of PuTTY SSH client.
+Note `user@ipaddress` format.*

 ![](images/sshconnection.png)